The Beach of Falesá: Analysis

 Wiltshire asks Uma, "what does fussy-ocky mean".
 Illustration by Gordon Browne.

 Stevenson saw "The Beach of Falesá" as the ground-breaking work in his turn away from romance to realism.
 Stevenson wrote to his friend Sidney Colvin:

 It is the first realistic South Seas story; I mean with real South Sea character and details of life.
 Everybody else that has tried, that I have seen, got carried away by the romance, and ended in a kind of sugar candy sham epic, and the whole effect was lost - there was not etching, no human grin, consequently no conviction.
 Now I have got the smell and look of the thing a good deal.
 You will know more about the South Seas after you have read my little tale than if you had read a library.

 In an unusual change for Stevenson, but in line with realism, the plot of the story is less important, rather the realistic portrayal of the manners of various social classes in island society is foregrounded; it is essentially a novel of manners.
-As Stevenson says to Colvin in a letter, "The Beach of Falesá" is "well fed with facts" and "true to the mannerd of the society it depicts".
+As Stevenson says to Colvin in a letter, "The Beach of Falesá" is "well fed with facts" and "true to the manners of the society it depicts".
 Other than the island itself, which is fictional, it contains the names of real people, real ships and real buildings with which Stevenson was familiar from his personal travels in the South Seas.

 Of further interest regarding the analysis of this text is its publication history.
 Censored by its publisher, "The Beach of Falesá" directly addresses British colonialism while confronting the taboos regarding miscegenation.
 A comparison of earlier printed editions to Stevenson's original draft has been a source of fairly recent scholarly inquiry.
 In a somewhat similar vein, another provocative approach to Stevenson's South Seas writings has been taken through the lens of ethnography.

 In 1956, The Heritage Press of New York published a full version stating that "the text (of the 1892 serialization) was bowdlerized, and the present printing represents the story exactly as R.L.S. wrote it".